http4k/http4k/src/docs/guide/howto/use_a_custom_oauth_provider/index.md

-title: http4k Custom OAuth Provider
+title: http4k How-to: Custom OAuth Provider
 description: Recipe for using http4k with custom OAuth provider

 It is very easy to configure http4k to integrate with any OAuth2 provider who supports the Authorisation Code Grant.